webrecorder/pywb/README.rst

 * ``wayback`` -- The Wayback Machine application itself.

-*  ``wayback-manager`` -- A command-line utility for managing collections, adding WARC/ARC files, metadata and UI templates.
+*  ``wb-manager`` -- A command-line utility for managing collections, adding WARC/ARC files, metadata and UI templates.
-   See ``wayback-manager --help`` for an up-to-date listing of commands and options.
+   See ``wb-manager --help`` for an up-to-date listing of commands and options.

 Latest Changes